-4. COMPETENCE
+4. Competence

-- 4.1 As described above, acting as the auditor's expert requires significant actuarial knowledge and expertise.
-It is therefore important to consider whether you have the competencies required for the role, and that you have maintained those competencies to a sufficient level to carry out the role for the firm being audited. - 4.2 You will have to be confident in assessing whether there is sufficient evidence to demonstrate that the actuarial assumptions fall within a reasonable range.
-Therefore, a sound understanding of the methods and assumptions used by the firm, along with an understanding of what a reasonable range might be, is vital to carrying out the role successfully. - 4.3 You will also require a sound understanding of other key technical areas, including the capital requirements, the risks the firm is exposed to, the pricing basis and the matching of assets and liabilities. - 4.4 In addition, maintaining an awareness of relevant external factors that may influence the business, along with an understanding of the different product lines sold by the firm is key to ensuring you are fully informed for the role you are carrying out. - 4.5 Aside from the technical knowledge, other competencies that are important for the role include applying key judgements and the ability to challenge the views, decisions or actions proposed by the auditor, or senior individuals within the firm, such as the CFO and Chief Actuary. - 4.6 Where you may disagree with the judgements made by the Chief Actuary due to insufficient evidence, requesting further data evidence from the firm and/or seeking an independent review of your work may be helpful in resolving any disagreements or in validating your conclusion. - 4.7 Where the firm proposes an action that the Chief Actuary has challenged, you may advise the auditor, but generally not the firm, on this challenge, and should respect the right and duty of the Chief Actuary to make that challenge. - 4.8 It is good practice to keep a clear written record of your decision-making processes.
-This can be helpful when responding to a challenge or query, particularly where the matter is of some significance or importance, when particular weight is being placed on your advice, or when you wish to record a difference in opinion. - 4.9 The Actuaries' Code (the "Competence and care" principle) and supporting non-mandatory guidance cover the duty of acting with competence and care and provides details of the associated regulatory requirement.
+- 4.1.
+As described above, acting as the auditor's expert requires significant actuarial knowledge and expertise.
+It is therefore important to consider whether you have the competencies required for the role, and that you have maintained those competencies to a sufficient level to carry out the role for the firm being audited. - 4.2.
+You will have to be confident in assessing whether there is sufficient evidence to demonstrate that the actuarial assumptions are reasonable for the intended purpose.
+Therefore, a sound understanding of the methods and assumptions used, and judgements exercised, by the firm, along with an understanding of market practice and developments in the wider environment, is vital to carrying out the role successfully. - 4.3.
+You will also require a sound understanding of other key technical areas, including the risks the firm is exposed to and the matching of assets and liabilities.
+Where relevant to the audit, an understanding of the capital requirements and the pricing basis will also be needed. - 4.4.
+In addition, maintaining an awareness of relevant external factors that may influence the business, along with an understanding of the different product lines sold by the firm is key to ensuring you are fully informed for the role you are carrying out. - 4.5.
+Aside from the technical knowledge, other competencies that are important for the role include applying key judgements and the ability to challenge the views, decisions or actions proposed by the auditor, or senior individuals within the firm, such as the CFO and Chief Actuary. - 4.6.
+Where you may disagree with the judgements made by the Chief Actuary due to insufficient evidence, assessing the materiality of the differences and requesting further data evidence from the firm may be helpful in resolving any disagreements or in validating your conclusion. - 4.7.
+You may also wish to consult another suitably qualified actuary or, if appropriate, seek an independent review of your work.
+Where a disagreement occurs, you should always discuss with the auditor at the earliest opportunity.
+You should also consider the requirements of APS X2 and whether, to the extent it is appropriate and proportionate, work review should be applied to the actuarial work you have carried out. - 4.8.
+In line with Technical Actuarial Standard (TAS) 100, and reinforced by TAS 2008, it is good practice to keep a clear written record of your decision-making processes.
+This can be helpful when responding to a challenge or query, particularly where the matter is of some significance or importance, when particular weight is being placed on your advice, or when you wish to record a difference in opinion. - 4.9.
+The Actuaries' Code (the "Competence and care" principle) and supporting non-mandatory guidance cover the duty of acting with competence and care and provides details of the associated regulatory requirement.